errolpascua/errolpascua.github.io/resume.md

 **Engineering Intern**
 *September 2021 – January 2022*

-- Developed a wireless pop-time measurement device using accelerometer and gyroscope data.
+- Developed a **wireless pop-time measurement system** using accelerometer and gyroscope data to detect pitch release timing.
+- Engineered **vinyl film monitoring systems** with sensor-based low-level and empty detection to prevent production downtime.
-- Designed vinyl film monitoring systems and inductive rifle chronographs.
+- Designed and prototyped an **inductive rifle chronograph** capable of accurately measuring muzzle velocity.
-- Modified PCB layouts and schematics to integrate additional hardware capabilities.
+- Modified **schematics and PCB layouts** to integrate additional hardware features and improve existing designs.
-- Created documentation, schematics, and embedded firmware for **STM32** and **Microchip** MCUs.
+- Implemented embedded firmware in **C** for **STM32** and **Microchip** microcontrollers, working directly from datasheets and reference manuals.
+- Sourced components from **Digikey** and **Mouser**, assembled prototypes, and performed board bring-up and validation.
+- Created customer-facing documentation, schematics, and test notes to support deployment and handoff.
-- Gained hands-on experience in **through-hole and SMD soldering** and electronics prototyping.
+- Gained hands-on experience with **through-hole and SMD soldering**, electronics prototyping, and hardware debugging.

 ---